Lebski/Supply-Blockchain/README.md

 # Supply-Blockchain

-Visit the [Wiki](https://github.com/Lebski/Supply-Blockchain/wiki) for guidline on installation.
+Visit the [Wiki](https://github.com/Lebski/Supply-Blockchain/wiki) for guidlines on installation.

 ### Overview ###